 For the DAS-1800AO hardware, DriverLINX can automatically promote AO tasks meeting certain criteria to run from the DAC FIFO buffer in recycle mode.
 If the Disable AO recycle mode box is checked, DriverLINX will not use recycle mode.
 If the box is not checked, DriverLINX will use recycle mode for applicable tasks.
-See "Analog Output Subsystem" on page C-16 for details.
-The following section describes how DriverLINX implements features of the Keithley DAS-1800 A/D boards.
+See "Analog Output Subsystem" on page C-15 for details.